 Time to learn some new coping strategies?

-A new year is the perfect time to ask: do the ways we have learned to manage our emotions still work for us?
+As we all adapt to the new normal, this might be the perfect time for us to ask: do the ways we have learned to manage our emotions still work for us?
 Perhaps it is the beliefs we have developed about ourselves that are holding us back and we need to adapt them to our current lives?
 If so, here’s how:

 1. Validating our feelings